vidyavardhani/video-streaming/MOBILE_MENU_TEST_GUIDE.md

 4. No horizontal overflow on any screen size
 5. Try rotating device - should adapt automatically

+### Bottom controls still showing in landscape mode?
+1. Check if screen width is ≤ 768px OR height is ≤ 500px in landscape
+2. Controls should be completely hidden in mobile landscape
+3. Hard refresh the page (Cmd+Shift+R / Ctrl+Shift+R)
+4. Clear browser cache if issue persists
+5. Check console for any CSS override errors
+6. Logo should be 80x80px in landscape, clickable in top-right

 ## Quick Browser Console Test

 Open browser console and type: